timKraeuter/BPM-2024-Extended/README.md

 Artifacts for the paper _**Instantaneous, Understandable, and Actionable Soundness Checking of Industrial BPMN Models**_ submitted to BPM-2024.

-Our tool is available at [TODO](TODO) for demonstration.
+Our tool is available as an artifact (see the implementation section below).

 ## Instantaneous Soundness Checking

-The models used in the paper are available in the `arttifacst/instantaneous` directory:
+The models used in the paper are available in the `artifacts/instantaneous` directory:
 1. [model-size](./artifacts/instantaneous/model-size) contains the BPMN models with increasing model size.
-2. [industrial-models](./artifacts/instantaneous/industrial-models) contains the industrial BPMN models.
+2. [parallel-branches](./artifacts/instantaneous/parallel-branches) contains the BPMN models with growing parallel branches and branch length.
-3. [degrees-of-parallelism](./artifacts/instantaneous/degrees-of-parallelism) contains the BPMN models with increasing degree of parallelism.
+3. [realistic-models](./artifacts/instantaneous/realistic-models) contains the realistic BPMN models.

 In addition, each directory contains instructions to run the soundness checking benchmarks reported in the paper.